t-karasova/grs-samples-python/search/tutorials/tutorial_pagination.md

 python search_with_pagination.py
 ```

-Please take a look at both "next page search results" and "second page search results" you can compare the lists of products received using next_page_token and offset, they supposed to be equal.
+Take a look at both "next page search results" and "second page search results".
+You can compare the lists of received products using both the next_page_token and offset that should be equal.

-Now you kow how the offset works, but let's make the calculation one more time, just to make it clear.
+Now you kow how the offset works.
+Let's perform the calculation one more time to make it clear.
-If you want to jump on the 7th page with a page size 12, the offset value you need to set should be calculated this way:
+If you want to jump to the 7th page with a page size 12, the offset value you need to set should be calculated this way:

 offset = 12 * (7 - 1) = 72

 ## Pagination.
 Error handling

-In case of sending some invalid data or if any of required fields is missed in the request the Search Service will respond with an error message.
+In case of sending some invalid data or if any of the required fields is missing in the request, the Search Service responds with an error message.
-An entire list of fields of Search Request with the requirements to each of them you may find in the [Search Service references](https://cloud.google.com/retail/docs/reference/rpc/google.cloud.retail.v2#searchservice)
+To find a complete list of the Search Request fields with their corresponding requirements, check the [Search Service references](https://cloud.google.com/retail/docs/reference/rpc/google.cloud.retail.v2#searchservice)

-In this tutorial you will get an error message trying to request the Search Service with negative page size
+If you try to request the Search Service with negative page size, you will get an error message.

-Please change the value of the variable ```page_size``` to any negative value and run the code one more time.
+Change the value of the variable ```page_size``` to any negative value and run the code one more time.
 ```bash
 python search_with_pagination.py
 ```